What is the Kiplinger Fellowship?

 An online digital revolution is changing the way we communicate.
 For journalists, it's an ever-evolving new world, filled with opportunities as well as obstacles.

 That's why the Kiplinger Program in Public Affairs Journalism offers short-term fellowships to help make better use of new online tools and channels.
 Thanks to the generous support of the Kiplinger Foundation, the training will be offered free of charge.
 In addition, the fellowship covers lodging, most meals and includes a travel stipend.
-The 2015 fellowship will be in Spring, 2015.
-The deadline to apply will be in late October.
+The 2015 Fellowship will be April 26 - May 1, 2015.
+The deadline to apply is October 30.

 Fellows spend an intensive week at The Ohio State University in Columbus.
 They'll be immersed in training designed to pay off immediately in the newsroom.
 We'll explore creative reporting uses of Twitter, Facebook, LinkedIn and other social media sites.
 We'll showcase strategies for backgrounding individuals and companies, as well as building your online following.
 We'll focus on the latest tactics for effective public affairs reporting: public records, documents and data.
 Plus, we'll explore creative uses for online tools such as Deep Web searches and free data visualizations.
 And we will explore the ethical issues that come with social media.